Rabadash8820/AwsUtil/README.md

 1. Set up services
    - **region-vpc**:  creates a VPC with an Internet Gateway, and may be placed in any Region, any number of times.
    - **main-s3**:  creates an S3 bucket to store logs from other buckets for the organization.
 Should only be created once per AWS account.
    - **cloudtrail**:  creates a CloudTrail trail that monitors all AWS and S3 API access.
 Should only be created once per AWS account, and must be created *after* the `main-s3` stack so that the bucket containing CloudTrail logs can itself be logged.
+Must also be created after the KMS key that will be used to encrypt the CloudTrail logs.
+That key requires special permissions to work correctly, so you can use [this](iam-policies/cloudtrail-logs-encryption.keypolicy) key policy as a template, substituting in the appropriate values for `${AWS::AccountId}` and `${AWS::Username}`.
    - **main-lambda**:  creates an S3 bucket to store Lambda deployment packages for the organization.
 Should only be created once per AWS account, and must be created *after* the `main-s3` stack so that the bucket containing Lambda deployment packages can be logged.
    - **cloudfront-logs**:  creates an S3 bucket to store logs from the organization's CloudFront distributions.
 Should only be created once per AWS account, and must be created *after* the `main-s3` stack so that the bucket containing CloudFront logs can itself be logged.